nagygr/mango/go.md

 comes into play: it takes a format string and any number of parameters and returns an error with the created string as a message.

+Some packages define functions with the name `Must`.
+They are usually stand-ins for other functions, but with a single return value (no error).
+They panic instead.

 # Testing

 ## Test setup